apache/arrow/docs/source/format/FlightSql.rst

 Generally, a database will implement the RPC methods according to the specification, but does not need to implement a client-side driver.
 A database client can use the provided Flight SQL client to interact with any database that supports the necessary endpoints.
+Flight SQL clients wrap the underlying Flight client to provide methods for the new RPC methods described here.

 .. warning:: Flight SQL is **experimental** and changes to the
              protocol may still be made.